 2. Proves that You Care About the Employees’ Opinion

-It seems very obvious, but employee pulse surveys have a way of reminding everyone that they own a voice and that the company is listening.
+It seems very obvious, but an employee pulse survey has a way of reminding everyone that they own a voice and that the company is listening.

 Do you know what made me happier than chocolate ice cream?
 When it appeared that they care if I enjoyed it.
 I remember how my friends joked that we should celebrate Pizza day as well.
 I suspect they voiced it because, the next Pizza day, we were all given a lip-smacking slice.
 And it is not all about food.
 It’s about knowing that your opinions and feedback are valued.

-Employees are reassured that their perspectives are appreciated.
+Reassure your employees that you appreciate their perspectives.
 This drives their loyalty to the company and leads to higher levels of productivity.
 The overall health of the organization is to gain because everyone falls under the radar and it is in their best interest to deliver optimum results.
 Being appreciated is a great motivator indeed.

 3. Promotes a Culture of Continuous Improvement